 “Back in the day in Wrapped in Plastic magazine, I loved their Unseen Twin Peaks.
 Craig Miller and John Thorne would get the scripts and look for deleted and missing scenes and discuss it.
 To me that was always so interesting.
 I have all of the Season 1 & 2 scripts now and I would look at them and think that it would be fun to do something with them.
 I’ve been thinking about this for over a year now and then Bryon had the idea for our White Sands Radio for our last end of the year show, with the commercials and reenactments, different funny things.
 That’s when I thought if we can pull this off we could pull it off with the scripts too.
 There’s a lot of talented people in the Twin Peaks community.
 I brought it to John Thorne’s attention and I explained to him this idea of a radio drama where the scripts would be acted out.
 He said to me that the idea was cool but suggested that we have conversation around it.
 So not only the scenes being acted out but also discussing the episodes.
 We knew our 150th show was coming up and people had been asking us to do a panel, which aren’t easy to do.
 So there were all of those factors and then we had been discussing doing a re-watch which is exciting because when we first watched it Bryon was new to the show so we were always looking at it through fresh eyes.
 Now we can not only compare it to Season 3 but also look for additional clues and have these conversations that we couldn’t before.
 So these were the things that excited me, the deleted scenes, having Season 3 to compare it to and being able to go back and look for clues that Leland was the killer.” – Ben Durant, Twin Peaks Unwrapped

 In the first episode of the Community Re-watch, John Thorne (Wrapped in Plastic, Blue Rose Magazine) Joel Bocko (Lost in the Movies) & 25YL editor J.C.
 Hotchkiss make up the panel to discuss both the televised version of Twin Peaks‘ pilot episode as well as it’s deleted scenes.
-25YL’s J.C and Twin Petes along with Bickering Peaks hosts Lindsay (also an Executive Editor for 25YL) and Aidan lend their voices to acting out the deleted scenes in what makes for a really fun addition to the analysis provided during the panel and a truly unique way of looking at unseen Twin Peaks.
+25YL’s J.C and Twin Petes along with Bickering Peaks hosts Lindsay (also an Executive Editor for 25YL), and Aidan lend their voices to acting out the deleted scenes in what makes for an enjoyable addition to the analysis provided during the panel and a truly unique way of looking at unseen Twin Peaks.
 During a recent phone conversation I had with Ben and Bryon, the importance of the Twin Peaks community was a major topic of conversation.

 “Our show has always been the community.
 I think 6 episodes in we realized we should have people on.
 I would rather be a producer and have people on to talk, listen to their theories and hear all these different voices.
 That’s something I really love about 25YL.
 Every day you get to go to the site and read about a new topic from a different writer, a new theory, a new discussion about Twin Peaks.” – Ben